tedsluis/azure-voting-app-redis/README.md

 This sample creates 3 variants of a multi-container application for a Kubernetes cluster.
 The application interface has been built using Python / Flask.
 The data component is using Redis.

 ## App variants

 |App variant |image name               | number of buttons | directory   | image port & path | docker-compose port & path |
 ---------------------------------------------------------------------------------------------------------------------------
 | Vote       |tedsluis/vote-front      | 2                 | vote/       | :8090/vote        | :80/vote                   |
 | Reset      |tedsluis/vote-reset-front| 3                 | vote-reset/ | :8090/reset       | :80/reset                  |
 | Multi      |tedsluis/vote-multi-front| 0-5               | vote-multi/ | :8070/multi       | :80/multi                  |

 ## Steps

-* Build images
+* Build images using docker-compose
-* Run images locally and test apps
+* Run images locally using docker-compose and test apps
 * Push images to a container registry
 * Deploy apps on Kubernetes

 ## Build images

 This step is opional.
 If you just want to deploy the apps on Kubernetes, you can use my images that I pushed to Docker Hub.